anticrisis/vs-temp-ref-method-invoke/README.md

 ## Possible factors

-1. Use of `gsl:at` on line 70.
+1. Use of `gsl:at` on [line 69](https://github.com/anticrisis/vs-temp-ref-method-invoke/blob/6fb24941d253f12248e31b82b32bcc971fe09a9f/vs-temp-ref-method-invoke/vs-temp-ref-method-invoke.cpp#L69).
 If this use is replaced with a direct array access, the bug does not occur.

 ```cpp